 Conditions have been tough due to inconsistent flows.
 At the moment, flows below Wolford are a mere 25 CFS.
 Have a look at the reservoir releases before heading to the Muddy.
 It might make or break your day.

 Flies: Psycho Princes (#14-#16), Red Rojo Midge (#18), Brassie, Copper or Red (#18-#22) * Black or Red Copper Johns (#16-#20), WD-40's (#18-#22)

 We'll make it easy.
-Click here and we'll send flies that really do catch fish at Antero Reservoir.
+Click here to order a selection of handpicked flies that really do catch fish at Antero Reservoir.

 Use standard nymphs like Pheasant Tails, Hare's Ears and Midges.
 Black Beauties, Prince Nymphs, JuJu Baetis, RS-2's, WD-40's, and Olive Zebra Midges are also working well.
 If you're not having any luck with the aforementioned flies try using Miracle Nymphs, Cream Crane Fly Larvae and Cream San Juan's.
 All of these flies have saved my bacon many a day while guiding.

 We'll make it easy.
-Click here and we'll send you flies that catch fish on the Williams Fork River.
+Click here to order a selection of handpicked flies that catch fish on the Williams Fork River.